-The concept of collaborative law was first described by Minnesota lawyer Stuart Webb approximately eighteen years ago in the context of representation in divorce proceedings, the leading subject area for collaborative law practice today.
-Stuart Webb, Collaborative Law: An Alternative for Attorneys Suffering 'Family Law Burnout,' 18 MATRIM.
-STRATEGIST 7 (2000).
+The concept of collaborative law was first described by Minnesota lawyer Stu Webb approximately eighteen years ago in the context of representation in divorce proceedings, the leading subject area for collaborative law practice today.
+Stu Webb, Collaborative Law: An Alternative for Attorneys Suffering 'Family Law Burnout,' 13 MATRIMONIAL STRATEGIST, July 2000, at 7, 7.
 Since then, collaborative law has matured and emerged as a viable option on the continuum of choices of dispute resolution processes available to parties to attempt to resolve a matter.

 Examples of its growth and development include:

 - Roughly 22,000 lawyers worldwide have been trained in collaborative law.
-Telephone Interview by Ashley Lorance with Talia Katz, Executive Director, International Academy of Collaborative Professionals (Feb.
-17, 2009); Christopher M. Fairman, A Proposed Model Rule for Collaborative Law, 21 OHIO St. J. ON DISP.
+Telephone Interview by Ashley Lorance with Talia Katz, Executive Dir., Int'l Acad. of Collaborative Prof'ls (Feb.
+17, 2009) (on file with reporter) [hereinafter Interview with Talia Katz]; see also Christopher M. Fairman, A Proposed Model Rule for Collaborative Law, 21 OHIO ST. J. ON DISP.
 RESOL.
-73, 83 n.65 (2005) (citing Jane Gross, Amicable Unhitching, With a Prod, N.Y.
-TIMES, May 20, 2004, at F11). - Collaborative law has been used to resolve thousands of cases in the United States, Canada, and elsewhere.
-David A. Hoffman, Collaborative Law: A Practitioner's Perspective, 12 DISP.
-RESOL.
-MAG.
-25 (Fall 2005). - The International Association of Collaborative Professionals (IACP), the umbrella organization for collaborative lawyers, has more than 2,600 lawyer members.
-Telephone Interview by Ashley Lorance with Talia Katz, Executive Director, International Academy of
+73, 83 (2005) (noting that there are "more than 4,500 lawyers trained in collaborative law" nationwide (citing Jane Gross, Amiable Unhitching, with a Prod, N.Y.
+TIMES, May 20, 2004, at F1)). - Collaborative law has been used to resolve thousands of cases in the United States, Canada, and elsewhere.
+Christopher M. Fairman, Growing Pains: Changes in Collaborative Law and the Challenge of Legal Ethics, 30 CAMPBELL L. REV. 237, 239 (2008) [hereinafter Fairman, Growing Pains]. - The International Association of Collaborative Professionals (IACP), the umbrella organization for collaborative lawyers, has more than 3,600 lawyer members.
+Interview with Talia Katz, supra.